Game4Move78/zsh-bitwarden/README.md

 `bwus` and `bwpw` are both aliases for more verbose commands using `bwse`.
 `bwse` is a more powerful command which can be used to search over all items letting the user select from choices using `fzf`.
-Each item has a set of columns some of which are set to be visible in `fzf`, and some of these columns can be returned on output.
-If a single column is returned it can be piped to `clipcopy` for entering fields.
+Each item has a set of fields some of which are set to be visible in `fzf`, and some of these fields can be returned on output.
+If a single field is returned it can be piped to `clipcopy` to copy the value to clipboard.

 `bwus` expands to `bwse -c .name -o .login.username -c .notes -s `.
 Here `-c`, `-o` and `-O` determine the columns that are displayed in and returned by `fzf`.